 - Unfortunately, due to the volume of correspondence we receives, we are not able to acknowledge or give feedback on unsolicited photo story pitches unless they are successful.

 - If they are successful, you will be contacted to discuss the development of your idea and asked to send more photos.

-BBC Wildlife has two photography competitions for our readers.
+BBC Wildlife runs a photography competition for readers called Your Photos.
 Click here to find out more.